2DegreesInvesting/2diidockerrunner/pacta/README.md

 # Usage

-Run the build_with_tag.sh script from anywhere, specifying a tag to assign to it.
+Run the build_with_tag.sh script, specifying a tag to assign to it.
 Ideally the tag should use semantic versioning, and should follow previously existing tags in the PACTA_analysis and friends repos.